 As anyone with rapidly-growing body hair knows, stubble often has the pesky habit of reappearing mere hours after shaving.
 Yes, the five o'clock shadow is real, folks.
-However, it's safe to say if this was the case for all methods of hair removal, most people wouldn't even bother.
+However, it's probably safe to say that if this were the case for all methods of hair removal, most people wouldn't even bother.
 If you're not familiar with the various hair removal techniques and how long each of their results last for, it's about time that you get acquainted.
-This way, you'll be able to decide on the best option for you.
-Ahead, find a breakdown of the most common hair removal methods and facts about their longevity.
+Once you do, you'll be able to decide on the best option for you.
+Ahead, find a breakdown of the most common hair removal methods along with facts about their longevity.
 You're one step closer to achieving the smooth, stubble-free limbs you love.

 Also known as depilatories, hair removal creams use a strong alkaline solution, that works by slowly breaking down the hair until it turns jelly-like and can be wiped off.

 When the formula is removed, the hair should come along with it effortlessly.
 Because this method doesn't remove hair from the follicle itself (it just removes the hair it can touch), if you have dark, thick hair you might still see a shadow beneath the skin.
 The results are similar to shaving, giving you a couple days of smooth skin.

 Electrolysis is the only method approved by the FDA for permanent hair removal and involves the actual destruction of the follicle.
-Although, while it has one of the best track records, it's worth noting that multiple sessions are needed in order to achieve the optimal results.
+While it has one of the best track records, it is worth noting that multiple sessions are needed in order to achieve the optimal results.

 Other factors, like the skill of the electrologist, the specific type used, and hormone levels can also impact one's results.
 Permanent hair removal isn’t 100 percent guaranteed for everyone, but electrolysis is one of the most legit options available if that's what you're after.